Soist/JID-3136-KLG/README.md

 # Release Notes

-## Version 1.2.0
+## Version 0.4.0

 ### New Features
+Our goal for the fourth sprint was to have a playable and nearly finalized version of the minigames.
+Both games have updated art, animations, game modes, and UI, and all new updates to the games are successfully working.
+* Answer Language settings added to both the Red Light Green Light and the Tug of War minigames.
+The answer language corresponds to which language the user wants to answer the question in.
+* Working animations for both minigames.
+* Play again option added for both minigames.
+The play again option allows the user to reset the game settings, which are the difficulty level and answer language settings, and then replay the game.
+* Login/Register/ForgotPassword page UI's have been reworked
-* Basic Layout and design of Chatbox has been coded.
+* * Basic Layout and design of Chatbox has been coded.
 ChatGPT api to bring functionality will be implemented in later sprints
 * Access path to all mini games has been employed
 * Uploading images to flashcards functionality has been developed.
 This includes gifs and allows users to use both a url and their own camera roll to choose a photo/gif.
 Additionally, users' can preview what the flashcard will look like with the chosen image before saving and adding back to the flaschard stack.
 * Option to choose difficulty has been added.
 This allots a timer that with increasing difficult, reduces the amount of time given to correctly answer the question.